Ditectrev/DP-203/README.md

 - [ ] Box 1: ROUND_ROBIN.
 Box 2: Heap.
 - [ ] Box 1: HASH.
 Box 2: HASH.
 - [ ] Box 1: HASH.
 Box 2: ROUND_ROBIN.

+### You are designing an Azure Stream Analytics solution that will analyze Twitter data.
+You need to count the tweets in each 10-second window.
+The solution must ensure that each tweet is counted only once.
+Solution: You use a hopping window that uses a hop size of 5 seconds and a window size 10 seconds.
+Does this meet the goal?

+- [ ] Yes.
+- [x] No.